tldr-pages/tldr/pages/linux/logrotate.md

 `logrotate {{path/to/logrotate.conf}} --state /dev/null`

-- Run logrotate, skipping the state (lock) file check:
+- Run logrotate and skip the state (lock) file check:

 `logrotate {{path/to/logrotate.conf}} --skip-state-lock`

-- Tells logrotate to log verbose output into the log_file:
+- Tell logrotate to log verbose output into the log_file:

 `logrotate {{path/to/logrotate.conf}} --log {{path/to/log_file}}`